microsoft/react-native-code-push/README.md

 ## Releasing asset updates - iOS

-If you are using the new React Native [assets system](https://facebook.github.io/react-native/docs/images.html#content), as opposed to loading your images from the network and/or platform-specific mechanisms (e.g. iOS asset catalogs), then you can't simply pass your jsbundle to CodePush as demonstrated above, you need to send your images as well.
+If you are using the new React Native [assets system](https://facebook.github.io/react-native/docs/images.html#content), as opposed to loading your images from the network and/or platform-specific mechanisms (e.g. iOS asset catalogs), then you can't simply pass your jsbundle to CodePush as demonstrated above.
+You need to provide your images as well.
 To do this, simply use the following workflow:

 1. When calling `react-native bundle`, specify that your assets and JS bundle go into a new "release" folder (you can call this anything, but it shouldn't contain any other files).
 For example: